zatoshilabs/zrc/721/README.md

-# ZRC-721: Zordinals NFT Inscription Standard
+# ZRC-721: Zcash NFT Inscription Standard

 ZRC-721 is a lightweight, open NFT inscription standard for Zordinals (Ordinals on Zcash).
 It borrows the minimal envelope style of BRC-20 and the metadata conventions of ERC-721.
 Each mint inscription _is_ the NFT (supply is always 1), so there is no transfer operation beyond moving the inscription itself.